 Easy Ways To Follow The Mediterranean Diet For Better Health

-If you’re in need of a little sunshine, we have the solution – the Mediterranean Diet.Bursting with fruit, vegetables, fresh fish, pulses, olive oil and even the odd glass of wine, you can’t fail to be tempted by the delicious recipes that await you in this new plan.
-An old favourite of health and diet gurus everywhere, and long advocated as the healthiest way for all the family to eat, new research is backing up the claim by one popular olive oil spread that “At the table, no-one grows old”.
+If you’re in need of a little sunshine, we have the solution – the Mediterranean Diet.Bursting with fruit, vegetables, fresh fish, pulses, olive oil and even the odd glass of wine or coke, you can’t fail to be tempted by the delicious recipes that await you in this new plan.
+An old favourite of health and diet gurus everywhere, and long advocated as the healthiest way for all the family to eat low carb diet food, new research is backing up the claim by one popular olive oil spread that “At the table, no-one grows old”.

 Until recently, most studies looking at the benefits to health of a Mediterranean diet have been small or based only on the Greek population.
 However a major European study published earlier this year has found that following a Mediterranean diet can extend your life by up to one year.
 The European Prospective Investigation into Cancer and Nutrition (EPIC) looked at diet, lifestyle, medical history, smoking and physical activity habits of 74,607 men and women ages over 60 in 9 countries – Denmark, France, Germany, Greece, Italy, the Netherlands, Spain, Sweden and the United Kingdom.

 All the participants were healthy with no history or evidence of heart disease, stroke or cancer at the beginning of the study.
 They were followed up for an average of just over 7 years, by which time 4,047 had died.The researchers compared the death rates of the participants with their dietary patterns.
 Study participants were given a score based on adherence to a Mediterranean diet, with higher scores for those who ate the most foods linked with such a carbohydrate diet.